Nuclear suppression of $\phi$ meson yields with large $p_T$ at the RHIC and the LHC

 \section{Introduction}

-Jet quenching phenomena~\cite{Wang:1991xy} as one of the key discoveries made so far in relativistic heavy-ion collisions (HIC) at the RHIC and the LHC, have been extensively studied for a wide range of observables.
+Jet quenching phenomena~\cite{Wang:1991xy}, as one of the key discoveries made so far in relativistic heavy-ion collisions (HIC) at the RHIC and the LHC, have been extensively studied for a wide range of observables.
 Among them, the yield suppression of the produced final state hadrons at large transverse momentum $p_T$~\cite{Gyulassy:2003mc} provides the most direct and one of the fundamental observables which can reveal the mechanism of parton energy loss in dense QCD medium and test many-body QCD theory.
 Experimentally, a suppression of approximately same magnitude is observed for $\pi^0$, $\eta$ and $\rho^0$ productions at the RHIC despite of their different masses~\cite{Adler:2006hu,Adare:2010cy,Agakishiev:2011dc}, and a similar observation has also be made by ALICE Collaboration~\cite{Morreale:2016dli}.
-By assuming that the energy loss of the fast parton traversing the hot and dense QCD medium before the attenuated parton fragmenting into final state hadrons in the vacuum, we have paved our way to the understanding of the suppression pattern of these neutral mesons with the next-to-leading order (NLO) calculations in the QCD-improved parton model in the previous publications~\cite{Chen:2010te,Chen:2011vt,Dai:2015dxa,Dai:2017tuy}.
+By considering the fast parton suffers medium induced energy loss while propagating through the QCD medium before its fragmenting into final state hadrons in the vacuum outside the QCD medium, we explore the suppression pattern of these neutral mesons with the next-to-leading order (NLO) calculations in the QCD-improved parton model in the previous publications~\cite{Chen:2010te,Chen:2011vt,Dai:2015dxa,Dai:2017tuy}.
 It has been demonstrated that for productions of $\pi^0$, $\eta$ and $\rho^0$ mesons containing light valence quark, quark fragmentation gives the largest contributions at large $p_T$; with the relatively weak $p_T$ and $z_h$ (momentum fraction of partons carried by the fragmentated hadrons) dependence of their quark fragmentation functions (FFs), even though jet quenching effect will alter the gluon and quark relative contributions to the yields of these neutral mesons in HIC relative to in p+p collisions, the $\eta/\pi^0$ and $\rho^0/\pi^0$ ratios in HIC will eventually coincide with that in p+p at very large $p_T$~\cite{Dai:2015dxa,Dai:2017tuy}.